-I am an educator, a teacher, a storyteller, a networker of ideas—a binder of connections within my students.
+I am an educator, a storyteller, a networker—I foster connections among and with my students.

 Teaching for the Anthropocene